salistg/COMP2042_CW_Salma/README.md

 As classes now mainly communicate through Interfaces, Abstract Classes or Factories, there is a significant reduction in the dependency between them.

 **6)	Executable JAR file created**\
-An Executable JAR file of the game Frogger was created in the ```Frogger Game``` directory.
+An Executable JAR file of the game Frogger was created in the ```Frogger\Frogger Game``` directory.
 This allows users to directly run the game without an IDE as they would only have to double click on the .bat file in the directory.

- **Screenshots of the Game:**
+ ## Screenshots of the Game

 **Start Screen:**\
 ![start screen screenshot](https://i.imgur.com/KT7o9oV.png)